Judi Dench: 2000s: Continued acclaim

 Dench appeared opposite Cate Blanchett as a London teacher with a dedicated fondness for vulnerable women in Richard Eyre's 2006 drama film Notes on a Scandal, an adaption from the 2003 novel of the same name by Zoë Heller.
 A fan of Heller's book, Dench "was thrilled to be asked to...play that woman, to try to find a humanity in that dreadful person".
 The specialty film opened to generally positive reviews and commercial success, grossing US$50 million worldwide, exceeding its £15 million budget.
 In his review for Chicago Sun-Times, Roger Ebert declared the main actresses "perhaps the most impressive acting duo in any film of 2006.
 Dench and Blanchett are magnificent."
 The following year, Dench earned her sixth Academy nomination and went on to win a British Independent Film Award and an Evening Standard Award.
 Dench, as Miss Matty Jenkyns, co-starred with Eileen Atkins, Michael Gambon, Imelda Staunton, and Francesca Annis in the BBC One five-part series Cranford.
 The first season of the series began transmission in November 2007.
 In the same year Dench narrated Go Inside to Greet the Light, a film about the spiritual experience of Quaker meetings for worship in James Turrell's Deershelter Skyspace.

-Dench became the voice for the narration for the updated Walt Disney World Epcot attraction Spaceship Earth in February 2008.
+Dench became the voice for the narration for the updated Walt Disney World Epcot attraction Spaceship Earth in February 2008 (as of March 2022, her narration is the longest-running performance in the ride's history).
 The same month, she was named as the first official patron of the York Youth Mysteries 2008, a project to allow young people to explore the York Mystery Plays through dance, film-making and circus.
 Her only film of 2008 was Marc Forster's Quantum of Solace, the twenty-second Eon-produced James Bond film, in which she reprised her role as M along with Daniel Craig.
 A direct sequel to the 2006 film Casino Royale, Forster felt Dench was underused in the previous films, and wanted to make her part bigger, having her interact with Bond more.
 The project received mixed reviews from critics, who mainly felt that Quantum of Solace was not as impressive as the predecessor Casino Royale, but became another hit for the franchise with a worldwide gross of US$591 million.
 For her performance, Dench was nominated for a Saturn Award the following year.